rgbaldov/bme_imaging/activity6.md

-# Programming Activity: ML in Medical Imaging
+# Activity 6: ML in Medical Imaging

 **Prepared by:**